A computational study of accelerating, steady and fading negative streamers in ambient air: Simulation results

 where $V = -146.1$\,kV is the applied voltage and $d_\mathrm{plates} = 125$\,mm is the distance between two plate electrodes.
 Second, the average electric field $E_{\mathrm{r-p}}$ is given by

 where $L_\mathrm{rod} = 9.9$\,mm is the length of the rod electrode, as shown in figure \ref{fig:simulation domain}.

-\paragraph{\textbf{The fading streamer.}} When the voltage is further reduced to $-$142\,kV, the streamer first decelerates and then fades out, in a process that could be called ``streamer-to-avalanche transition''.
-The maximal electric field, electron density and electric current at the streamer head decrease sharply with growing streamer length.
+\textbf{The fading streamer.} When the voltage is further reduced to $-$142\,kV, the streamer first decelerates and then fades out.
+The maximal electric field, electron density and electron conduction current at the streamer head decrease sharply with growing streamer length.
 The internal electric field behind the streamer head is close to the background electric field of 11.36\,kV/cm.
 As the streamer grows the head potential decreases from about -12\,kV to -9\,kV, due to the voltage loss in the streamer channel.
 The dominant propagation mechanism therefore gradually shifts from ionization to electron drift.
 This radial outward drift increases the streamer diameter, see \fref{fig:ten fading streamers}, and it reduces the streamer's maximal electric field and electron density, leading to further deceleration.
 When the maximal electric field approaches the breakdown field (see \sref{sec:definitions}), the discharge no longer generates significant ionization and light emission, as shown in \fref{fig:three examples evolution}.
 The velocity is then comparable to the maximal electron drift velocity (see \sref{sec:definitions}), as will be further discussed in section \ref{sec:definition of fading}.
 The remaining diffuse negative space charge prevents the inception of a new discharge from the high-voltage electrode.

 The line charge density in the streamer head slightly decreases as the streamer grows.
-One way to interpret this is that the current in the channel cannot sustain its steady propagation.
+One way to interpret this is that the electron conduction current in the channel cannot sustain its steady propagation.
 However, when the streamer has faded, this current leads to an accumulation of negative charge near the streamer head, where the line charge density actually increases.
 We will further investigate the fading of negative streamers in \sref{sec:fading streamers}.